NFDI4Chem/nmrxiv-docs/docs/submission-guides/data-model/sharing.md

 title: Sharing
 ---

-# Sharing
+# Sharing Projects

-**[nmrXiv](https://nmrxiv.org/)** sharing feature allows users to share projects and studies singly or in bulks within teams facilitating collaboration and review.
-In both cases, there are roles controlling who can do what with the shared item.
+**[nmrXiv](https://nmrxiv.org/)** projects and associated studies can be shared with others through email or teams.
+Teams feature allows you to share projects with multiple people with out having to issue explicit access.
+If you would like to explicitly give access to a project or study you can use the sharing via email option.

+In both cases i.e sharing via email or teams, the access can further be controlled by assigning the right roles to the users.

 :::info Info
 There are three roles for sharing: